ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/disable-index.js.markdown

 * Disabling an index is a __persistent operation__:
   * The index will remain disabled even after restarting the server or after disabling/enabling the database.
   * To enable back the index use [enable index operation](../../../../client-api/operations/maintenance/indexes/enable-index).
-  * To only pause indexing and resume after a restart go to: [stop index operation](../../../../client-api/operations/maintenance/indexes/stop-index).
+  * To only pause the index and resume after a restart go to: [pause index operation](../../../../client-api/operations/maintenance/indexes/stop-index).

 * Disabling/enabling an index can also be done from the [indexes list view](../../../../studio/database/indexes/indexes-list-view#indexes-list-view---actions) in the Studio.